Cloudzero/cloudzero-charts/charts/cloudzero-agent/docs/upgrades.md

-Here's a markdown-formatted document that describes the behavior of the Helm chart and its Jobs.

----

 # **Helm Chart Job Execution and Upgrade Behavior**

-This document outlines the expected behavior of the **Helm chart Jobs** under different upgrade scenarios, including version upgrades and forced upgrades (`--force`).
+This document outlines the expected behavior of the **CloudZero Agent Jobs** under different upgrade scenarios, including version upgrades and forced upgrades (`--force`).

 ## **Jobs Overview**
 The Helm chart deploys two Jobs:
 - **`backfill`**: Runs during every version upgrade or container image change.
-It ensures current state of the cluster is captured.
+It ensures that the current state of the cluster is captured.
-- **`init-cert`**: Generates or renews the internal certificates needed for communication between Kubernetes and the webhook server.
+- **`init-cert`**: Generates or renews the internal certificate needed for communication between Kubernetes and the webhook server.

 ---